We’re Not Wired for Hustle and Scrolling — We’re Wired for Connection

 Not from getting it right.

-But from being connected enough, from enough sources, that I can finally step off the wheel, stop over-efforting, and let myself rest and breathe.
+But from being connected enough, from enough sources, so we can step off the hamster wheel, stop over-efforting, and let ourselves rest and breathe.

 What some people might simply call presence.